knoelli/local_manifest/README.md

 * Bluetooth
 * Audio
 * Video playback (software decoding)
-* External SD Card - Set as primary storage by default
+* Internal & External SD Cards - Internal configured as primary storage by default as in previous roms.
 * Phone/Data - Needs testing!
 Rild & libril now built from source using custom libril based on CM13 hardware/ril-caf with a [commit][1] from @LegacyHuawei.
 * Camera